ktk0502/js-tigers-assignment-kartikay/README.md

 # Vendor Management System

-A modern web application for managing vendors with Google authentication, built with Next.js, TypeScript, and Tailwind CSS.
+A modern web application for managing vendors with Google authentication and PostgreSQL database, built with Next.js, TypeScript, and Tailwind CSS.

 ## Features